Bob Lazar: Employment

-Lazar claims to be a physicist, and to have worked in this capacity during his tenure at the Los Alamos Meson Physics Facility.
-This assertion was echoed by a local journalist who interviewed Lazar about his interest in jet-powered cars in 1982; some media outlets have since dubbed him a "physicist".
-Inquiry into Lazar's position at the facility, however, revealed his role to have been a technician for a contractor firm, and that he worked neither as a physicist or for Los Alamos.
-As such, the laboratory has no records on Lazar, whom Prothero states was "in short, rather a minor player."
-The Smithsonian, and various mainstream news outlets, have stated that his "physicist" designation is self-proclaimed.
+Lazar claims to be a physicist and to have worked in this capacity during his tenure at the Los Alamos Meson Physics Facility.
+This assertion was echoed by local journalist Terry England, who interviewed Lazar about his interest in jet-powered cars in 1982; some media outlets have since dubbed him a "physicist".
+Asked about the article in 2021, however, England admitted that he took Lazar's claims at face value and did not fact-check his credentials as a physicist.
+Inquiry into Lazar's position at Los Alamos revealed his role to have been a technician for a contractor firm, and that he worked neither as a physicist or for the lab directly.
+As such, the facility retains no records on Lazar, whom Prothero states was "in short, rather a minor player".
+The Smithsonian, along with various other mainstream news outlets, have stated that his designation as a "physicist" is self-proclaimed.

 Since 1989, Lazar has achieved public notoriety as an Area 51 conspiracy theorist.
 In May of that year, he appeared in an interview with investigative reporter George Knapp on Las Vegas TV station KLAS, under the pseudonym "Dennis" and with his face hidden, to discuss his purported employment at "S-4", a subsidiary facility he claimed exists near the Nellis Air Force Base installation known as Area 51.
-He claims that the said facility was adjacent to Papoose Lake, which is located south of the main Area 51 facility at Groom Lake.
-He claimed the site consisted of concealed aircraft hangars built into a mountainside.
 Lazar said that his job was to help with the reverse engineering of one of nine flying saucers, which he alleged were extraterrestrial in origin.
 He claims one of the flying saucers, the one he coined the "Sport Model", was manufactured out of a metallic substance similar in appearance and touch to liquid titanium.
-In a subsequent interview that November, Lazar appeared unmasked and under his own name, where he claimed that his job interview for work at the facility was contractor EG&G and his employer was the United States Navy.
+In a subsequent interview that November, Lazar appeared unmasked and under his own name, where he claimed that his job interview for work at the facility was with contractor EG&G and that his employer was the United States Navy.
 EG&G stated it had no records on him.
 His supposed employment at a Nellis Air Force Base subsidiary has also been discredited by skeptics, as well as by the United States Air Force.

-Lazar has claimed that the propulsion of the studied vehicle ran on an antimatter reactor and was fueled by the chemical element with atomic number 115 (E115), which at the time was provisionally named ununpentium and had not yet been artificially created.
-(It was first synthesized in 2003 and later named moscovium.)
-He said that the propulsion system relied on a stable isotope of E115, which allegedly generates a gravity wave that allowed the vehicle to fly and to evade visual detection by bending light around it.
+Lazar has claimed that the studied vehicle was fueled by the chemical element with atomic number 115 (E115), which had not yet been artificially created.
+E115 was first synthesized in 2003 and later named moscovium.
+Lazar said that the propulsion system relied on a stable isotope of E115.
+No stable isotopes of moscovium have yet been synthesized.
+All have proven extremely radioactive, decaying in a few hundred milliseconds.